International Urban Design Conference

 In setting the theme for our ninth conference as “Smart Cities for 21st Century Australia – How urban design innovation can change our cities”, we have sought to respond to the Prime Minister’s challenge by extending it to all delegates.
-The format of our conference will require greater delegate involvement by encouraging discussion and debate throughout all sessions, especially in the concurrent streams.
+The format of our conference will require greater delegate involvement by encouraging discussion and debate throughout all sessions, especially in the concurrent forums.

 On behalf of the Committee, we look forward to meeting you at the Hyatt Canberra.